ksw1912/-Simple-Passing-prediction-model/README.md

-This is a collection of deep learning study projects.
-Using TensorFlow library
+This is a collection of deep learning study projects. \n Using TensorFlow library